bmshahrier/boston-house-price-prediction/README.md

 Kfold =  4 , MAE  0.46
 Kfold =  5 , MAE  0.49
 ```
->We can see kfold 3 got the best result.
+> We can see kfold 3 (33.33% test data) got the best result.

 ## Discussion

-Brief (no more than 1-2 paragraph) description about what you did.
-Include:

-- interpretation of whether your method "solved" the problem
-- suggested next step that could make it better.
+Three ML models are used to get my research answer.
+Out of those models the best model found using cross-validation technique.
+But outliers were not handled to developed the models.

+Next step will be to handale the outliers and experiement with more ML models and validation techniques to get the better results.

 ## References
 All of the links